pawasranjan/cse230/lecture/installing-software.markdown

 A great free open source software is no more.**

-**[Eclipse for C++](http://www.eclipse.org/downloads/packages/eclipse-ide-cc-developers/heliossr1) is an alternative that is an excellent alternative.
+**[Eclipse for C++](http://www.eclipse.org/downloads/packages/eclipse-ide-cc-developers/heliossr1) is an excellent FREE alternative.
 (Thanks to Daniel for telling me about this).**

 ## Learning to use Linux command line